 Annabree Fairweather, Executive Director

-Annabree is honoured to serve CUFA BC as its Executive Director since 2019.
-Annabree comes to the position with experience in post-secondary academic labour relations, including grievances and arbitrations, labour board disputes, and collective bargaining.
-Annabree has a Master of Science in experimental Psychology and a Bachelor of Arts & Science in French and Psychology.
+Annabree has served as CUFA BC Executive Director since 2019.
+Annabree has worked in post-secondary academic labour relations union-side for over a decade in BC and Alberta.
+She has experience representing faculty rights in bargaining and labour disputes, as well as personal experience as a contract faculty member.
+Prior to her career in university labour, Annabree was a published researcher and a contract instructor at both the university and college level.
+She holds a Master of Science in experimental psychology and a double major Bachelor of Arts and Science in French and Psychology, as well as a Labour Relations-Management Certificate.
 Whenever she isn’t working, Annabree enjoys spending time with her wife and two children and distracting herself with hobbies, which include stone sculpture and playing piano.
 Email: [email protected]